-WHEREAS, acting on his own authority as the Official Authority and based upon the actions taken at June 23rd Board of County Commissioners meeting in public session after considering Emergency Order 20-139; and
+WHEREAS, acting on his own authority as the Official Authority and based upon the actions taken on June 9th the Board of County Commissioners meeting in public session after considering Emergency Order 20-139; and

 WHEREAS, pursuant to Sec.
 252.38(1), Florida Statutes the County has jurisdictional authority over the entire county.